Chicago Bears vs. New York Giants NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Giants stats and trends

-- In New York's 15 games this year, it has six wins against the spread.
+- New York has six wins against the spread in 15 games this year.

 - This year, the Giants have just two against the spread wins in nine games as an underdog of 6 points or more.

-- New York's games this year have gone over the point total five times in 15 opportunities (33.3%).
+- New York's games this season have eclipsed the over/under in 33.3% of its opportunities (five times in 15 games with a set point total).

-- New York is 3-0 against the spread and 2-1 overall in games when it puts up more than 24.9 points.
+- When New York puts up more than 24.9 points, it is 3-0 against the spread and 2-1 overall.

-- New York is 2-2 against the spread and 1-3 overall when the team amasses more than 326.5 yards.
+- In games that New York piles up over 326.5 yards, the team is 2-2 against the spread and 1-3 overall.

-- This season the Giants have turned the ball over 23 times, 11 more than the Bears' takeaways (12).
+- The Giants have turned the ball over 23 times this season, 11 more turnovers than the Bears have forced (12).

 Home and road insights

-- At home this year, Chicago has two wins against the spread and is 2-5 overall.
+- Chicago has two wins against the spread, and is 2-5 overall, at home this year.

-- Chicago has gone over the total twice in seven home games this year.
+- In seven home games this season, Chicago has gone over the total twice.

-- New York is 3-5 against the spread, and 1-7 overall, on the road.
+- Away from home, New York is 1-7 overall and 3-5 against the spread.

-- This season, in eight road games, New York has gone over the total five times.
+- In five of eight road games this season, New York has hit the over.

 Powered by Data Skrive.